A Date for Mad Mary

-A Date for Mad Mary is a 2016 Irish drama film directed by Darren Thornton.
+A Date for Mad Mary is a 2016 Irish drama film directed by Darren Thornton and starring Seána Kerslake.
 It won two Irish Film & Television Awards, including Best Film.
 Thornton and his brother Colin adapted it from Yasmine Akram's one-woman play 10 Dates with Mad Mary (2010).

 Plot

-"Mad" Mary McArdle (Seána Kerslake), a young woman with a propensity for violent, antisocial behavior, is released from prison following an assault on another woman at a club.
+"Mad" Mary McArdle (Seána Kerslake), a young woman with a propensity for violent, antisocial behaviour, is released from prison following an assault on another woman at a club.
 Upon Mary's return to Drogheda to live with her mother and grandmother, she tries to reconnect with old friends and acquaintances.
 Mary learns that her best friend since childhood, Charlene (Charleigh Bailey), is getting married, and Mary spends a significant portion of the film writing her maid of honour speech to deliver at the wedding.
 However, as the film develops, it shows that there is a growing distance between Charlene and Mary, as Mary futilely attempts to arrange to spend time with an increasingly busy and uninterested Charlene.

 Mary signs up for a speed dating service to meet men with the sole purpose of finding a 'plus one' to accompany her at Charlene's wedding, but each date ends unsuccessfully, with Mary unable to connect with any of the men.
 Ultimately, Mary desires only to find a man so she can impress Charlene and Charlene's friends, and prove that she could find a desirable man despite Mary's lack of interest in any of the men she dates.
 Meanwhile, while solidifying plans with Charlene's wedding photographer Jess (Tara Lee), Mary and Jess strike up an unlikely friendship.
 Over time, Mary and Jess grow to explore their feelings and become more vulnerable with one another.
 The film climaxes with Mary accepting that she has developed romantic feelings for Jess.